Building one quiet, careful thing.

-EnneagramGenius began as a private tool a handful of us used to prepare for hard conversations.
-It’s now a company — still small, still careful — shipping what we wish had been shipped to us ten years ago.
+EnneagramGenius began as a private tool used to prepare for hard conversations.
+It’s now a public one — still careful, still quiet — shipping what we wish had been shipped to us ten years ago.

 The Enneagram is the most useful map of human motivation we’ve encountered.
 It’s also the most abused — flattened into quizzes, turned into horoscopes, weaponized in group chats.